azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![capture applicationInsights AppId](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_1.png)

-**(d)** PowerBI will prompt you to login to the tenant security subscription at this stage.
+**(d)** PowerBI will prompt you to login to the Tenant Security subscription at this stage.
 Authenticate using your user account.
 (This step basically allows PowerBI to import the data from LA into the PowerBI Desktop workspace.)
 ![Login to AI](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_2.png)

 Once you have successfully logged in, you will see the Log Analytics data in the PowerBI report along with org mapping as shown below: